Workforce Education » Nursing

 Centralia College offers a highly competitive nursing program to prepare eligible graduates to take the licensure examination for practical or registered nursing.
 Students who successfully complete all six quarters of the nursing program will receive an Associate in Applied Sciences-Transfer (AAS-T) degree, and be eligible to take the National Council Licensure Examination for Registered Nursing (NCLEX-RN).
 In addition to preparing students for employment in the nursing profession, the AAS-T degree provides science and general education courses appropriate for students planning to transfer into selected four-year Bachelor of Science in Nursing (BSN) programs.

-Students who successfully complete the first 4 quarters of the nursing program may receive a Certificate of Proficiency and be eligible to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN) (PN exit option).
+Students who successfully complete the first 4 quarters of the nursing program may be eligible to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN) (PN exit option).

 There are excellent career opportunities available for Registered and Practical Nurses working in a variety of fields and settings, often with signing bonuses:

 In addition, all four advanced practice registered nurses—clinical nurse specialists, nurse anesthetists, nurse-midwives, and nurse practitioners—will be in high demand, particularly in medically underserved areas such as inner cities and rural areas.
 (U.S. Department of Labor)